-Dogs take an autumn swim in Story Mill Community Park in Bozeman, Montana.
+Peaceful skies and water along the Story Mill Connector Trail in Bozeman, Montana.
 Photo: Christi Cooper-Kuhn

 Nearly four miles of trails traverse the 60-acre Story Mill Community Park, which sits at the confluence of Bozeman Creek and the East Gallatin River.
 Pick a path—and an autumn adventure—and explore a restored swath of East Gallatin River frontage and observe birds and other wildlife in the park’s 15 acres of wetlands.
 The park, Bozeman’s largest, opened in 2019 following a seven-year community effort we supported.
 Support our work in Montana.